|Date of Issue||01/11/2019|

 Requests for special consideration should be submitted as soon as possible after the assessment and not later than 5 working days after the assessment.
 Requests for special consideration may only be accepted after the results of assessment have been released in the following circumstances:

-- application has been overlooked at the centre and the oversight is confirmed by the centre co-ordinator
+- application has been overlooked at the Training Provider and the oversight is confirmed by the Training Provider co-ordinator

-- medical evidence comes to light about a learner’s condition, which demonstrates that the learner must have been affected by the condition at the time of the assessment, even though the problem revealed itself only after the assessment
+- medical evidence comes to light about an Apprentice’s condition, which demonstrates that the Apprentice must have been affected by the condition at the time of the assessment, even though the problem revealed itself only after the assessment

-If the application for special consideration is successful, the learner’s performance will be reviewed in the light of available evidence.
-It should be noted that a successful application of special consideration will not necessarily change a learner’s result.
+If the application for special consideration is successful, the Apprentice’s performance will be reviewed in the light of available evidence.
+It should be noted that a successful application of special consideration will not necessarily change an Apprentice’s result.

 How TQUK will deal with requests